 - Bonuses and stock provisions

 - Provisions regarding unpaid, but earned, vacation and sick pay

-Whether a severance is offered, or not, you should have a Board Certified in Labor and Employment Certified by the Texas Board of Legal Specialization attorney evaluate your circumstances before signing away your legal rights.
-Clients must understand the risks, and benefits, associated with severance agreements.
+Whether a severance is offered, or not, you should have a Board Certified Labor and Employment attorney certified by the Texas Board of Legal Specialization evaluate your circumstances before signing away your legal rights.
+Clients must understand the risks and benefits associated with severance agreements.
 At the Law Office of Jeffrey A. Goldberg, we help clients understand those risks and routinely negotiate severance agreements.
 Call our office today to set up an appointment to review your severance agreement.
 210-690-2200.